apache/nuttx/configs/zkit-arm-1769/README.txt

   7. make

-  8. Edit setenv.h, if necessary, so that the PATH variable includes the path to the newly built binaries.
+  8. Make sure that your PATH variable includes the path to the newly built binaries.

   See the file configs/README.txt in the buildroot source tree.
 That has more detailed PLUS some special instructions that you will need to follow if you